Afek-Sakaju/digital-clock-react/README.md

 **Development:**</br>

-- `npm run build-jsdocs`</br>For JSDocs,after running open the 'index.html' file located inside the 'js-docs' folder.
+- `npm run build-jsdocs`</br>For JSDocs of the utils functions, after running open the 'index.html' file located inside the 'js-docs' folder.

 ---